 Experts Debate the Effectiveness of a Ban

 Dr. Amanda Third, a co-director at the Young and Resilient Research Centre at Western Sydney University, believes the current minimum sign-up age of 13 is appropriate for many children.
-While a ban might seem like an easy solution, she warns that it would not offer the relief parents are seeking.
+While a ban might seem like an easy solution, she warns it won’t provide the relief parents are hoping for.
 “This issue will remain a part of parenting, and a ban won’t change that,” she said.

 Critics also point to the political motivations behind the bill.
-With a federal election approaching, some view the legislation as an attempt to score political points, particularly since media giant News Corporation has been a vocal advocate for the ban.
-News Corp’s push for the law stems partly from a dispute with Meta, which owns Facebook and Instagram.
-In 2023, Meta stopped paying Australian news outlets for content, triggering backlash from News Corp, which has since launched a campaign calling for a ban on social media for children under 16.
+With a federal election approaching, some view the legislation as an attempt to score political points, especially given media giant News Corporation’s vocal support for the ban.

 Industry Reactions and the Road Ahead

-Social media companies have made some efforts to combat bullying.
-For example, Instagram has partnered with Kids Helpline on an anti-bullying campaign, and Snapchat has emphasized the importance of blocking and reporting bullies.
-However, many believe these measures don’t go far enough to protect children.
+Social media companies have made efforts to combat bullying.
+Instagram has partnered with Kids Helpline on an anti-bullying campaign, and Snapchat has emphasized the importance of blocking and reporting bullies.
+However, many feel these measures don’t go far enough to protect children.

 Elon Musk, owner of X, has criticized the proposed ban, calling it excessive government intervention.
 His comments reflect broader concerns about government control over the internet.

-Despite the debates and challenges ahead, Pendergast, the cyber safety expert, remains firm in her belief that the law could make a difference.
+Despite the debates, Pendergast remains firm in her belief that the law could make a difference.
 “If one simple rule can protect even one child and help them grow into a strong, resilient young person, isn’t it worth it?” she wrote in a Facebook post.
 “Why is child online safety being treated as a political game?
 Why is this debate even a competition, when the real losers are the kids?”

 The debate continues, and the outcome remains uncertain, but the call for greater action to protect children online is only growing louder.